 Nanomechanics and Nanoengineering Laboratory

-Welcome to the Zhu group, led by Dr. Yong Zhu !
+Welcome to the Zhu group!
 Our research addresses basic and applied problems at the intersection of Solid Mechanics and Micro/Nano-technology.
 We aim to understand mechanical and multiphysical behaviors of nanomaterials through in-situ experiments and explore their device applications based on their unique properties.

 - G. Cheng, C. Miao, Q. Qin, J. Li, F. Xu, H. Haftbaradaran, E.C.
 Dickey, H. Gao and Y. Zhu, “Large Anelasticity and Associated Energy Dissipation in Single-Crystalline Nanowires“, Nature Nanotechnology 10, 687-691 (2015).